GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ## Usage with Cloud Build

 These environmental project inflations are closely tied to the `service-catalog` project that have already deployed.
 By now, the `ml-service-catalog` should have been inflated.  `service-catalog` contains modules that are being deployed in an interactive (development) environment.
-Since they already exist; they can be used as terraform modules for operational (non-production, production) environments.
+Since they already exist; they can be used as terraform modules for operational (nonproduction, production) environments.
 This was done in order to avoid code redundancy.
 One area for all `machine-learning` deployments.

 Under `modules/base_env/main.tf` you will notice all module calls are using `git` links as sources.
 These links refer to the `service-catalog` cloud source repository we have already set up.